 The Red Mullet is one of the less commonly caught fish.
 They tend to live near the seabed in small shoals and are easily disturbed.
 Hunting Red Mullet is a fairly opportunistic affair, there are only a few places where they can be routinely caught.
 Red Mullet are small fish, and do not grow to any great … Read more

 The pollock is a more common member of the Cod family and is a beautiful fish, brownish copper above, with gold and silver sides.
 Easily recognised by their protruding lower jaw and moody appearance, pollock offer a strong fight and a definite challenge to spearfishermen when they reach larger sizes.
-Pollock can exceed 20lbs but most fish … Read more
+Pollock can exceed 20lbs but … Read more

 The sailfish is amongst the fastest of all fish, possibly the fastest.
 Clocked at speeds of up to 70mph and inhabiting the deepest blue water, the sailfish poses a challenge for any diver.
 We must stress that the sailfish is dangerous to divers once speared and should not be hunted unless you are prepared for a potentially … Read more